In the world of SEO, Keyword Difficulty is a handy metric which helps you understand how hard it would be to rank for a particular search query.

-Ahrefs' keyword database has over 7.4 billion keywords from more than 170 countries.
+Ahrefs' keyword database has 7.8 billion keywords in 221 countries.
 It is already the biggest database on the web, and it’s growing steadily.

 Whether you are analyzing your own list of keywords or looking at the suggestions in Keywords Explorer, our Keyword Difficulty metric shows you the opportunities you can easily rank for.